Make It Do – Scrap Drives in World War II

 Publishers found their paper allotment cut by 15 percent.
 Newspapers, magazines, and books were printed on fewer pages with thinner paper and narrow margins.
 Paperback books had been introduced in 1939 and also allowed for less paper.
 However, more scrap paper was needed.

 The children of America stepped up.
-The Boy Scouts and local schools organized regular paper drives, often coordinated with the tin can drives.
+Local schools and scout groups organized regular paper drives, often coordinated with the tin can drives.
 The War Production Board started the Paper Troopers program, designed to sound like “paratroopers,” to involve schoolchildren in the effort.
 Participants received arm patches and certificates for collecting certain amounts.

 Scrap drives were a vital part of the American war effort.
 While not all scrap materials proved useful, many did and provided a small but significant source of material.
 Most importantly, these drives galvanized the Home Front and made each individual, even children, feel like a crucial part of the war effort.